 These days, you’ll find it on the supermarket shelves of Western Europe but there’s nothing quite like trying it on home turf.
 Try it with fresh berries, sweetened with honey if you really must.
 You’ll find it in every hotel buffet and also in pots at the store.
 While you’re hogging the breakfast buffet, try the really thin, almost paper-like crispbreads with cream cheese or butter – they’re yummy and very light if you’re thinking of popping a packet in your suitcase to take home with you.

-When you’re looking for breakfast places in Reykjavik, there’s plenty of choices.
+When you’re looking for breakfast places, Reykjavik offers plenty of choices.
 The oldest restaurant in Iceland seems like a good place to begin.
 Kaffivaggninn first opened its doors in 1935, starting life as a food truck before moving to permanent premises in the 1950s.
 Popular with fishermen thanks to its quayside location on Grandagarður, it seems only fitting to try the smoked salmon, though its breakfast menu also includes oatmeal porridge and omelets.

 Another of the best spots for breakfast in Reykjavik is Bergsson Mathús.
 Opened in 2012, its communal tables are popular with locals and visitors alike.
 The emphasis is on the use of fresh ingredients and there are menu options for vegans and vegetarians as well.
 The signature Bergsson Breakfast is a feast of yogurt with muesli and berry compote, a soft boiled egg, prosciutto, cheese, salad, fruits, hummus, sourdough bread and orange juice.
 Vegans will be salivating at the thought of chia porridge with berry compote, avocado, salad, fruits, hummus, baked beans, fried potatoes, baked cauliflower, sourdough bread and grilled vegetables.